Chloe070196/Chloe070196/README.md

 ## Hello there, I'm Chloe, a junior full-stack developer

  with a passion for **solving real-life problems** using code.
-I started coding last year and joined Boolean UK, completing their **6-month, full-time, full-stack software development bootcamp**, and I have not stopped since then.
+I started coding in July 2023 and joined Boolean UK, completing their **6-month, full-time, full-stack software development bootcamp**, and I have not stopped since then.

 Have a look at my experience and projects on my [**portfolio**](https://chloe-zermatten-portfolio.vercel.app/), or get in touch with me on [**linkedin**](https://www.linkedin.com/in/chloé-z)!